FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/usage.rst

 Usage
 =====

-Add these two lines in your layout:
+In applications not using WebPack add these two lines in your layout:

 .. configuration-block::